Entropy Geometry and Condensation in Wealth Allocation: Model and Assumptions

 \subsection{Microstate density and Jacobian postulate}

-To relate internal structure to value--wealth convertibility, we postulate that the local density of accessible microstates in wealth space is governed by the resolution of the mapping between wealth and value.
-Specifically, we assume:
+To relate internal structure to value-wealth convertibility, we postulate that the local density of accessible microstates in wealth space is governed by the resolution of the mapping between wealth and value.

-\paragraph{Jacobian postulate.} The number of accessible microstates associated with holding wealth $w$ is proportional to the inverse local resolution of the value--wealth mapping,
+\textbf{Jacobian postulate.} The number of accessible microstates associated with holding wealth $w$ is proportional to the inverse local resolution of the value-wealth mapping,

 This expresses the idea that when marginal value resolution is low, many microscopically distinct internal configurations correspond to the same macroscopic wealth level.

-Multiplicative constants independent of $w$ are irrelevant for entropy extremization and will be absorbed into an additive entropy constant.
+Multiplicative constants independent of $w$ are irrelevant for entropy differences and normalization ratios.